How To Conduct A Good Podcast Interview

 Do your research.

 First things first, do your research.
 What topics interest you?
 Which topics interest your listeners?
 What type of people would you like to interview?
 Use this information to figure out who you should invite on your podcast and what topics you’d like to discuss.
-The more time you take researching your podcast guest, the more it will pay off in the end.
+The more time you take to background research your podcast guest, the more it will pay off in the end.
+Plus, your guests are tuning in because they love your specific niche—chances are, finding the right guest will just make them want to tune in even more.

 Invite interesting guests.

 Let’s be honest – no one wants to listen to an interview with a shy or boring guest.
 This is why it’s so important to research and invite interesting guests.
 But, how do you accomplish this?
 Well, there are many ways to ensure that you’re inviting an engaging guest.
-You can read about them, stalk their social media, listen to past interviews, and reach out to past employers.
-Make sure you choose people you are genuinely interested in – if not, it will show.
+You can try reading their book if they have one, stalk their social media, listen to past interviews, read some of their blog posts, and reach out to past employers.
+It’s all about finding guests that are a good fit for you and your content.
+Make sure you choose people you are genuinely interested in—if not, it will show.
 For more information on inviting guests, be sure to read How To Get Guests For Your Podcast

 Establish a pre-interview process.

-The short answer is – it looks different for everyone!
-However, your pre-interview process should at least include going over topics and your prepared questions with your guest, taking some time to get to know your guest, and making sure your guest is comfortable in the podcast studio.
-Establishing this process will greatly improve the quality of your interview and make your guest more willing to actually open up & create great content with you.
+The short answer is—it looks different for everyone!
+However, your pre-interview process should at least include introducing yourself, going over topics and your prepared questions with your guest, taking some time to get to know your guest, and making sure your guest is comfortable in the podcast studio.
+This honestly could take all of 20 minutes—it doesn’t have to be a super long process.
+But, establishing this will greatly improve the quality of your interview and make your guest more willing to actually open up, tell personal stories, create great content with you.

 Use the right equipment.